-1. Normalization of respiratory rates should be provided as far as possible: (1) biophysical normalization: on a per cell basis as O2 flow (may not be possible when dealing with tissues); (2) cellular normalization: per g cell or tissue protein, or per cell or tissue mass as mass-specific O2 flux; and (3) mitochondrial normalization: per mitochondrial marker as mt-specific flux.
-With information on cell size and the use of multiple normalizations, maximum potential information is available (Renner et al. 2003; Wagner et al. 2011; Gnaiger 2014).
-Reporting flow in a respiratory chamber [nmol·s-1] is discouraged, since it restricts the analysis to intra-experimental comparison of relative (qualitative) differences.

-- 2. Catabolic mitochondrial respiration is distinguished from residual oxygen consumption.
-Fluxes in mitochondrial coupling states should be, as far as possible, corrected for residual oxygen consumption. - 3.
-In studies of isolated mitochondria, the mitochondrial recovery and yield should be reported.
+- Normalization of respiratory rates should be provided as far as possible: - 1.
+Biophysical normalization: on a per cell basis as O2 flow; this may not be possible when dealing with tissues - 2.
+Cellular normalization: per g cell or tissue protein, or per cell or tissue mass as massspecific O2 flux - 3.
+Mitochondrial normalization: per mitochondrial marker as mt-specific flux. - With information on cell size and the use of multiple normalizations, maximum potential information is available (Renner et al. 2003; Wagner et al. 2011; Gnaiger 2014).
+Reporting flow in a respiratory chamber [nmol·s-1] is discouraged, since it restricts the analysis to intra-experimental comparison of relative (qualitative) differences. - Catabolic mitochondrial respiration is distinguished from residual oxygen consumption.
+Fluxes in mitochondrial coupling states should be, as far as possible, corrected for residual oxygen consumption. - Different mechanisms of uncoupling should be distinguished by defined terms.
+The tightness of coupling relates to these uncoupling mechanisms, whereas the coupling stoichiometry varies as a function the substrate type undergoing oxidation in ETpathways with either three or two redox proton pumps operating in series.
+Separation of tightness of coupling from coupling stoichiometry is possible only in well defined ETpathway control states with simple substrate-inhibitor combinations. - In studies of isolated mitochondria, the mitochondrial recovery and yield should be reported.
 Experimental criteria for evaluation of purity versus integrity should be considered.
-Mitochondrial markers-such as citrate synthase activity as an enzymatic matrix marker-provide a link to the tissue of origin on the basis of calculating the mitochondrial recovery, i.e., the fraction of mitochondrial marker obtained from a unit mass of tissue.
-Total mitochondrial protein is frequently applied as a mitochondrial marker, which is restricted to isolated mitochondria. - 4.
-In studies of permeabilized cells, the viability of the cell culture or cell suspension of origin should be reported.
-Normalization should be evaluated for total cell count or viable - 5.
-Terms and symbols are summarized in Table 8.
-Their use will facilitate transdisciplinary communication and support further developments towards a consistent theory of bioenergetics and mitochondrial physiology. - 6.
+Mitochondrial markers-such as citrate synthase activity as an enzymatic matrix marker-provide a link to the tissue of origin on the basis of calculating the

+- mitochondrial recovery, i.e., the fraction of mitochondrial marker obtained from a unit mass of tissue.
+Total mitochondrial protein is frequently applied as a mitochondrial marker, which is restricted to isolated mitochondria. - In studies of permeabilized cells, the viability of the cell culture or cell suspension of origin should be reported.
+Normalization should be evaluated for total cell count or viable cell count. - Terms and symbols are summarized in Table 8.
+Their use will facilitate transdisciplinary communication and support further developments towards a consistent theory of bioenergetics and mitochondrial physiology.
 Technical terms related to and defined with normal words can be used as index terms in databases, support the creation of ontologies towards semantic information processing (MitoPedia), and help in communicating analytical findings as impactful data-driven stories.
 'Making data available without making it understandable may be worse than not making it available at all' (National Academies of Sciences, Engineering, and Medicine 2018).
+Success will depend on taking next steps: (1) exhaustive text-mining considering Omics data and functional data; (2) network analysis of Omics data with bioinformatics tools; (3) cross-validation with distinct bioinformatics approaches; (4) correlation with functional data; (5) guidelines for biological validation of network data.
 This is a call to carefully contribute to FAIR principles (Findable, Accessible, Interoperable, Reusable) for the sharing of scientific data.